quenktechnologies/jcon/README.md

 ### Modules

-Modules indicate a value comes from some node module.
-The syntax allows for any single member of a module to be reference as well as optionally invoked with arguments.
+Modules indicate a value comes from a node module file.
+The syntax allows for any single member of a module to be referenced as well as optionally invoked with arguments.

 A module is simply a path to be resolved followed by the '#' symbol and an identifier.
-The identifier must be the name of the required export member to sourcefrom the module.
+The identifier must be the name of the desired export member.

 If this member is to be invoked (called/applied) then a tuple of values may be appended (with no space in between).
 Example: